 Windows Device Portal

 The Windows Device Portal (WDP) lets you configure and manage your device remotely over your local network.
 The main features are documented on the Windows Device Portal overview page

 WDP is a developer tool shared among all Windows 10 devices.
 Each product has its own unique features, but the core functionality is the same.
-Documentation for the main features are found on the Windows Device Portal overview page.
+Documentation for the main features is found on the Windows Device Portal overview page.
 The rest of the documentation below will be IoT specific.